FREE TESTS

 A colon has two important uses you need to know for the GED RLA test:

-• Joins two independent clauses where you want to emphasize information in the second clause.
+• Joining two independent clauses where you want to emphasize information in the second clause.

-• Ex: The boy was sad: he had lost every close friend.
+• Example: The boy was sad: he had lost every close friend.

-• Separates an independent clause with a related list.
+• Separating an independent clause from a related list.

-• Ex: There are many reasons to be happy: coffee, sunrises, cupcakes, and sweet dreams.
+• Example: There are many reasons to be happy: coffee, sunrises, cupcakes, and sweet dreams.

 Capitalization